LinkWellNodes/Documentation/docs/services/Mainnet-Jobs.md

 Please reach out to us in [**Discord**](https://discord.gg/AJ66pRz4) if you require additional assistance creating this request.
 <!-- tabs:end -->

+## External Adapters

+#### Full-service external adapter hosting and development:

+* We'll host your external adapter (EA) for free on our highly redundant infrastructure - all you'll pay is the typical per-transaction cost in LINK!
+* If you need a custom adapter developed, we've got you covered, and can do this for free within 1-2 business days.

+#### Situations in which you might need an external adapter:
+* API Authentication (keep private API password keys private via our securely hosted infrastructure).
+* Private, low latency, and/or high throughput off-chain computation to save gas.
+* Writing data to other blockchains (interoperability).

+You can learn more about external adapters [here](https://docs.chain.link/chainlink-nodes/external-adapters/external-adapters), and find the list of Chainlink-provided external adapters [here](https://github.com/smartcontractkit/external-adapters-js/tree/main/packages/sources).

 ## Troubleshooting
 * Please ensure you are prefunding the correct and appropriate amount of LINK tokens into your contracts before making the request.
 * Double check that you are using the correct address and job ID for the job you are targeting via our job listings above.
 * Confirm that the API endpoint you are making the HTTP request to is working via curl.
 Each job includes a sample curl command.
 * If your API Endpoint requires authentication via an API key, please [**reach out**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") to us so that we can securely store and utilize your key via an [external adapter](https://github.com/smartcontractkit/external-adapters-js/tree/main/packages/sources).

 ## Support
 * Feel free to join our [**Discord**](https://discord.gg/AJ66pRz4), or [**contact us**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") if you require support integrating our job into your contract.
 We are happy to support custom data requests as well!